-master/slave concept (issue G2)
+master/slave concept

+Definitions

+A master WSD is a WSD which directly communicates with a geo-location database (for example, through an internet connection) to obtain operating parameters specific to its geographic location.

+A slave WSD is a WSD which does not directly communicate with a geo-location database, and which can only obtain operating parameters specific to its geographic location from its serving master WSD.

 General principles

-In the case of WSD deployment following the master-slave approach, the geo-location database technique offers the possibility of having a proxy, the master, for making database queries.
-In this case the master is responsible for assigning available white space frequencies obtained from the database, i.e., communication resources, to the corresponding slave WSDs in a way that ensures protection of incumbent users.
+In the case of master-slave approach the master can act as a proxy for the slaves for making database queries.
+In this case the master is responsible for communicating the available white space frequencies obtained from the database to the corresponding slave WSDs.

-The master/slave concept does not require any special treatment by the geo-location database.
+The master/slave concept does not require any special regulatory requirement for the geo-location database.
 This is because any situation can be treated using a set of requests to the database.
 Such sets of requests could be automated within a macro or similar running on the database as a value-added service by the database provider but would not change the regulatory requirement.
 The remainder of this section explains why this is the case and how appropriate sets of requests are assembled.

 Deployments of master/slave WSDs are divided into two cases: